🌄 Why This Series Exists

 A Message From Trustee Abdul Basit

-To change this, we spoke to hundreds of elders — both in the UK and in Azad Kashmir.
+To change this, we spoke to hundreds of elders, family members and historians both in the UK and in Azad Kashmir.
 We travelled from city to city, and across countries, seeking the real truth of our past.
 We listened to the memories, emotions, struggles, and reflections that have shaped generations of Kashmiri families.
 What we found was powerful, deep, and often missing from mainstream narratives.

 Across the digital world we found very few authentic resources on Kashmir, and many of those that existed were biased, depending on who was telling the story.
-We wanted to recover the Kashmiri voice — the stories of our elders, what truly happened, how they felt, how they reacted, and how those experiences shaped our culture and identity as British Kashmiris.
+We wanted to recover the real Kashmiri voice, the stories of our elders, what truly happened, how they felt, how they reacted, and how those experiences shaped our culture and identity as British Kashmiris.

 — Abdul Basit